 The Surrey Family Support Programme works in partnership with families in every borough and district across Surrey.

-The programme uses a whole family approach involving everyone in the family including grandparents, parents, young people and children.
-It allows families to build on their strengths while helping them to overcome some of the concerns, difficulties, challenges or obstacles they may have in their lives.
+The Surrey Family Support Programme (FSP) supports families to build on their strengths while helping them to overcome some of the concerns, difficulties, challenges or obstacles they may have in their lives.
+It uses a whole family approach involving everyone in the family including grandparents, parents, young people and children.

 Our aim is to: